|Application Window||Message Window||Graphics Window||Access Window||Explorer Window||Trend Window||TagList Window||Project Window|

-A single right click on the small square colour line box to the left of the tag name will display a dialog box that will allow the user to change the colour of the trend line.
+A single Right click on the small square colour line box to the left of the tag name will display a dialog box that will allow selection of the colour of the trend line.

 Configure Tags and/or the Trend List View